This walkthrough offers guidance and advice on best practice for creating and launching an experiment in Gorilla.

 Learn more about your Metrics.

 Once your colleagues or friends have tested your experiment, download the metrics from the Data Tab and check that you have everything you need to run your analysis.
+We have guides on how to understand your data, or if your metrics don't look as you expect.

 Congratulations - You’re now ready to launch your experiment online!
 Maybe.